 Powder metal technology is actually quite interesting...
 If you can wade through all the industry lingo and terminology.
-For a newbie, the intro to powder metallurgy and the powder metal industry can definitely be confusing and intimidating.
+For a newcomer looking to improve a new or existing component design, the intro to powder metallurgy and the powder metal industry can definitely be confusing and intimidating.

 Let’s demystify it.
-Here are some quick facts to ease your entry into the world of powder metallurgy, including some of the many advantages of powder metallurgy.
+Here are some quick facts to ease your entry into powder metallurgy and sintering processes, including some of the many advantages of powder metallurgy.

-Powder Metal 101: 5 Things to Know About Powder Metallurgy and Sintering
+6 Facts to Know About Powder Metallurgy and Sintering Processes

-97% of the material that enters the powder metallurgy process exits as part of the final product.
+About 97% of the material that enters the powder metallurgy process exits as part of the final product.
 Good luck finding similar net shape capabilities in any other manufacturing processes.
 This means very little waste and scrap.
-PM is a win-win for your wallet and the environment.
+Powder metallurgy (PM) is a win-win for your wallet and the environment.

 - Air pollution